 Have you ever considered buying property on leased land?
 This interesting arrangement is actually more common than you might think.
-Before you make assumptions about what this would mean or whether or not it’s a good idea, consider the advantages and disadvantages of this type of purchase.
+Before you make assumptions about what this would mean or whether or not it’s a good idea, consider the pros and cons of buying property on leased land.

 But, first of all, what does it mean to buy property on leased land?